checkly/docs.checklyhq.com/site/content/docs/cli/constructs-reference.md

 ## `Check`

-The CLI currently supports four Check types: API, Browser, Heartbeat and Multistep API Checks.
+The CLI currently supports four Check types: API, Browser, Heartbeat and Multistep Checks.

 These Check types share properties derived from the abstract class `Check`.